Anti Inflammatory Diet Food List (PDF)

 Some studies suggest that men who consumed blueberries daily produced more NK cells than their counterparts who did not.

 Another study indicated that consuming strawberries could reduce inflammatory indicators linked to heart disease in people with excess weight.

 Anthocyanins in berries can reduce the risk of developing heart disease, promote immunity, and reduce inflammation.

 3. Fatty Fish

-DHA and EPA lower inflammation that can result in diabetes, heart disease, metabolic syndrome, and kidney complications.
+DHA and EPA lower inflammation which can result in diabetes, heart disease, metabolic syndrome, and kidney complications.

 The human body metabolizes fatty acids into protectins and resolvins, compounds that come with anti-inflammatory effects.

-Some studies suggest that people who consume DHA and EPA supplements or salmon experienced reductions in the CRP (C-reactive protein) inflammatory marker.
+Some studies suggest that people who consume DHA and EPA supplements or salmon experience reductions in the CRP (C-reactive protein) inflammatory marker.

 Fatty fish is rich in DHA and EPA omega-3 fatty acids which come with effective anti-inflammatory effects.

 Broccoli is an overly nutritious cruciferous vegetable.
 It lies in the same family as cauliflower, kale, and Brussels sprouts.